 All natural, baby

 Mother nature gave us the gift of trees.
 So it figures that they’re pretty well suited to protecting nature.
 Unlike other climate change solutions, trees don’t need to be connected to a grid, they don’t require years of technical training to build and operate, and they have no dirty supply chains.
 Trees generate no waste, they enhance rather than wreck natural landscapes, and they create homes for 80% of the world’s terrestrial plants and animals.
 They regulate natural water cycles to prevent floods, droughts and soil erosion.
 They filter nasty pollutants and particles from the air we breathe.
 It's not a bad list of credentials.

+Their natural occurrence means they are one of the most simple climate change solutions.
+Tree planting is just not complicated compared to other carbon removal initiatives like direct air capture or biochar.
 In an era defined by super speedy technological advancement, it’s easy to overlook the humble, natural tree.
 But, from food to fire to shelter, our species has always needed trees for its survival.
 The same is still true today.
 Our old friends will help fix the greatest problem we have ever faced, but neglecting them will spell big trouble for us all.

 Nature isn’t a place to visit.
 It is home.

 Throughout their long lives (some trees, like the giant sequoias in California, live for thousands of years) trees also provide a stream of non-climate benefits for those who live around them.
 The awesome projects that we support, for example, empower some of the world’s poorest people to plant trees, enabling them to earn a living and a better future.
 Forests provide food that can be sold or consumed, and wood that can be used to build houses.
 In fact, a whopping 1.6 billion people around the world are estimated to rely on forests for their livelihoods.